 However, to understand the specifics of what will happen to retirement accounts in bankruptcy, a person will want to speak with an experienced bankruptcy lawyer.
 For example, some of these exemptions are only provided up to a certain monetary limit, and it’s important for a person to know where this limit is so that they can prepare accordingly.

 If you’ve been struggling to keep yourself from drowning in debt, it may be time to look for a fresh start through bankruptcy.
-For a free consultation regarding your options, contact the Birmingham bankruptcy attorneys of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000 today.
+For a free consultation regarding your options, contact the Birmingham bankruptcy attorneys of [firm-name], by calling [phone-number] today.